evergreendong/CRM-Website/README.md

 ### CRM-Website Introduction

-This is a customer relation management system website.
-It has full CRUD functionlities, which include create, retrieve, update and delete customer information
+This is a customer relation management system website that offers full CRUD functionalities, allowing users to create, retrieve, update, and delete customer information

 ### How to run the application